Neymar Wants Barcelona Return, Says Clubs Vice-president - UrduPoint

 "What is correct, at the current time, what I have read, what I have heard, which seems exact, is that Neymar wants to come back to Barcelona," Jordi Cardoner told a press conference at the Camp Nou.

-He added that Barcelona had had no contact so far with the world's most expensive footballer who joined the French champions for 222 million Euros ($252 million).
+But he stressed that Barcelona had made no contact so far with the world's most expensive footballer who joined the French champions for 222 million Euros ($252 million).

+For the moment the club acknowledged Neymar's interest in returning to Barcelona but said there was no recruitment effort on their part to resign him.

+"To say that Bar�a is working on recruiting Neymar, that is something I cannot agree with," Cardoner said.